mammadjafar/demo-city/README.md

 ## Usage!
 When you run this app you can access its features using several RESTful endpoints.
-This app exposes HATEOS endpoints.
+This app exposes HATEOAS endpoints.

 ###### Endpoints
 * <a href="http://localhost:8080/cities/search/name?q=London" target="_blank">http://localhost:8080/cities/search/name?q=London</a> - returns a list of cities with London in their name.
 Ignoring case sensitivity.